 Example 3.3.6.6.2-2: The "Pull" Model - SIF_Status/SIF_Code of 9

+Version Management

+When a pull-mode agent supports multiple SIF specification versions, the version of the SIF_Ack message returned by the ZIS must match the version of any SIF_Message contained in SIF_Status/SIF_Data.
+For example, if an agent supports versions 1.1 and 1.5 (or 1.*) and the next message in the agent's queue has a SIF_Message/@Version value of 1.5, the Version attribute of the SIF_Ack message returned by the ZIS must be 1.5, even if the pull-mode agent sent its SIF_GetMessage in a 1.1 SIF_Message.
+For an agent that supports both 1.1 or later versions and pre-1.1 version(s) (e.g. 1.0r2), when the next message in the agent's queue is from a pre-1.1 agent, the ZIS must return the message in a SIF_Ack message as defined by the pre-1.1 specification.

 3.3.6.6.3 "Multiple Version" Zones

-It is possible for a zone to contain agents written to different versions of the SIF Implementation Specification if a ZIS supports multiple versions in a zone and has at least one version in common with all registered agents.
+It is possible for a zone to contain agents written to different versions of the SIF Implementation Specification.
+If a ZIS supports multiple versions in a zone and has at least one version in common with all registered agents.
 It is possible that two agents in the same zone—both successfully registered—have no version in common, and this affects message delivery by the ZIS in the following manner.